 It became a lot harder to make money in the personal transportation service when an app-based, car-hiring company hit the scene in 2009.
 Since then, use of ride-hailing apps has continued to grow.
 February 2017 was the first time that there were more ride-hailing services made than taxis, according to Todd Schneider.
 As the apps continue to be popular, limo and taxi service companies have scrambled to remain profitable.
 Unlike traditional transportation companies that have a staff to support, ride referral services hire independent drivers.
 It’s hard enough for well-established transportation companies to compete with that business model, so steer clear.

 The web has drastically changed book buying methods among readers.
 Many people tend to order print books online and have it delivered to their homes.
 A growing number of people are also buying eBooks, which means less paper book sales overall.
 And audiobooks are a growing trend.
-The number of audiobooks published in 2017 increased by 33.9% compared to 2016, according to the Audiobook Publishers Association.
-This doesn’t bode well for the few remaining brick and mortar bookstores.
-In fact, sales at bookstores in October 2018 dropped about 31% compared to October 2000.
+In 2022, publisher’s audiobook revenue grew 10%.
+This is the eleventh year straight showing double-digit growth.

 4. Video Rental

 Video rental is another dinosaur made extinct by the internet and the many free or inexpensive ways to enjoy movies and television programs online.
 More and more people are subscribing to streaming services each year.
-In fact, 55% of households in the U.S. paid a subscription for streaming services in 2017, according to Deloitte’s digital media trends survey.
-Deloitte’s research found that households paying for streaming services grew 450 percent in less than 10 years.
-There’s no way to fight this trend.
+In fact, around 60% of households are using a streaming video service.

 3. Gift Shop